-I used to visit Skútafoss waterfall on my Winter workshops.
-The waterfall is often dramatic and the interesting landscape surrounding it make Skútafoss a dynamic waterfall to photograph.
+I used to visit Skútafoss waterfall during my winter workshops.
+The waterfall is often dramatic, and the interesting landscape surrounding it makes Skútafoss a dynamic waterfall to photograph.
 The smaller waterfall of the two can be a mere dribble, but it springs to life after heavy rain.

 How to get to Skútafoss waterfall